6puritans9/arknightsWiki/README.md

 ```
 \\ Filter
 [] Apply facility tree structure for initialData
-[]
-[] Refactor the filtering logic can be overlapped with useReducer
+[x] Refactor the filtering logic can be overlapped with useReducer
-[] Polish the result to show related operators with clicked one
+[x] Clicked operator should be remained in the page

 \\ Overview
 [x] Query operators JOIN base